kwbunker/PHYS-3330-Scratch/lab5.md

 ## First tests

-1. Modify your basic inverting op-amp circuit to make it a summing amplifier as shown in Figure [\[sumamp\]](#sumamp){reference-type="ref" reference="sumamp"}.
+1. Modify your basic inverting op-amp circuit to make it a summing amplifier as shown in Figure @fig:sumamp.
 Use the component values you determined in your prelab for the resistors (you may want to check with your instructor to be sure they make sense).
 Draw the schematic in your notebook and label all components.
 Measure the resistors before inserting them into your circuit and record the values.

 2. Determine the transfer function for your exact component values.
 What is $V_{out}$ in terms of $V_1$, $V_2$, and $V_3$?